 The route was London, Cairo, Khartoum, Juba, Nairobi, Mbeya, Salisbury, Johannesburg and Cape Town.

 The initial flights carried mail only, but scheduled passenger service was soon added.
 The cost of the flight from London to Cape Town was £130.

 The HP.42 was a large four-engine biplane built by Handley Page Limited, Hertfordshire, for Imperial Airlines’ long-distance routes.
 There were two models, the HP.42, for the eastern routes to India and Africa, and the HP.45 for the western flight.
 (Imperial Airways designated them as “H.P.
 42E” and “H.P.
 45W.”)
 The HP.42 could carry 20 passengers and a large amount of baggage.
 The HP.
 45 could carry up to 38 passengers, but less baggage.
 The variants used different engines.
 Two of the HP.45 variant, of which Helena was one, were converted to the HP.42 configuration.

-The HP.42 had a cruise speed of 96 miles per hour (155 kilometers per hour) and a maximum speed was 120 miles per hour (193 kilometers per hour).
-Its range was 500 miles (805 kilometers).
+The HP.42 had a cruise speed of 96 miles per hour (155 kilometers per hour) and its maximum speed was 120 miles per hour (193 kilometers per hour).
+The airliner’s range was 500 miles (805 kilometers).

-During ten years of operation, no lives had been lost on an H.P.
-42, a record believed unique in civil aviation.
 Several aircraft were placed in service with the Royal Air Force at the beginning of World War II.
 Helena was damaged in a hard landing, and after inspection, was scrapped.
-By 1941, all H.P.
-42s had been destroyed.
+By 1941, all HP.42s had been destroyed.